AlickMitchell/alickmitchell.github.io/content/abouts/index.md

 I come from a background of Linux system administration and engineering, working in positions in hosting, dealing with Asterisk PBX's, to more industrial settings with large deployments of thin clients.

 A few years back though I moved into a role where I administered a large IT infrastructure of which Linux was the main OS, but  the site also had a large on-site network infrastructure, plus was a hub for branch sites.
-This starting me spending more time developing my networking skills, and moving eventually over to becoming a Network Engineer.
+This lead me to spending more time developing my networking skills, and moving eventually over to becoming a Network Engineer.

 Most of my time revolves around working on Networking, Linux and Security projects and study.
 But as with most guys in this sector, I get excited over just about all aspects of Computing and Tech.